kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

  * Proposed Policy Flag:
  `--topology-manager-policy=none|best-effort|restricted|single-numa-node`

- The Scope flag determines the basis of the hint collecting and policy.
+Based on the policy chosen, the following flag will determine the scope with which the policy is applied (i.e. either on a pod-by-pod or a container-by-container basis).
 The `container` scope will be the default scope.

- * proposed Scope Flag:
+ * Proposed Scope Flag:
  `--topology-manager-scope=container|pod`

 ### Changes to Existing Components